dante-saggin/personalResume/README.md

 ## Current Problems with the Page ##

-* Project images are not responsive
+* Needs improvement on responsiveness
 * Needs improvement on google maps interaction